earthchie/NodeVision.js/README.md

 NodeVision('#myDiv').isVisible('bottom 20%'); // return true if #myDiv visible >= 20% of it from the bottom on viewport
 ```

-## Trigger event when user scroll into it
+## Trigger events when user scroll into it

 ```javascript
 NodeVision('#myDiv')